Nanohenry10-9/FatFone/README.md

 # FatOS 3 (FatFone 2)

-The most recent version of FatOS, which runs on FatFone 2.
+The second most recent version of FatOS, which runs on FatFone 2.

+NOTE: This version is very unstable and crashes too often.
+But, FatOS 4 is now under developement.

 Ver.
 3.1